marco-souza/resume/RESUME_CONCISE.md

 **Founder & Leader, PodCodar** | Nonprofit learning community

-- Built and lead inclusive tech education community in Brazil, providing free education and mentorship to underrepresented individuals in tech
+- Built and led an inclusive tech education community in Brazil, providing free education and mentorship to underrepresented individuals in tech
 - Scaled community to thousands of learners, demonstrating commitment to diversity and social impact

 ---